adamsilver/fdpb/05-an-inbox.md

 ### Tables

 A table (`<table>`) is an arrangement of data, laid out in rows and columns.
-Like a spreadsheet, they are well-suited for data that needs to be compared, sorted and totalled.
+Like a spreadsheet, tables are well-suited for data that needs to be compared, sorted and totalled.

-Tables unfortunately, are difficult to style on small viewports, because there's no room to show more than two or three columns.
+Tables unfortunately, are difficult to style on small viewports, because there's no room to show more than two or three columns at a time.
 Even then, it could be a squeeze depending on the data inside the cells, creating layout issues.
 For example, content could wrap profusly or it could cause users to scroll horizontally to reveal the hidden content.

-Making tables responsive isn't the most straightforward thing to do.
-This is because they are inherently tied to the way they look.
+Making tables responsive isn't the most straightforward thing to do because they are inherently tied to the way they look.
 Put another way, making a table not look like a table, is not only very difficult, but it would be deceptive, counterproductive and inaccessible.

 Gmail[^] uses tables and puts recipient, subject and date sent into columns.
 Interestingly though, there are no table headings, which is the first clue that tables have been used for layout purposes rather than their semantic qualities which causes various access issues.
 Jeremy Keith talks about this in his book “Resilient Web Design”[^]: